jacoscaz/treesandrobots.github.io/works.md

 ---

 This page lists some of the works that I've been able to publish so far.
-Some of what follows was born in connection with my career as a software developer, some out of my own interests.
+Some of what follows was born in connection with my professional life as a software developer, some out of my own interests.

 <aside markdown="1">
-Curious about me?
 Have a look at the [now][w1] page to learn what I'm working on at the moment or visit the [about][w2] page for a general introduction.
 </aside>

 [w1]: {{ "/now.html" | prepend: site.baseurl | prepend: site.url }}